The Neighbors: Income

 the shear diversity of neighborhoods, allowing you to find the type that fits

 In the Jewett City neighborhood, 37.6% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 26.6% of the residents employed.
+manufacturing and laborer occupations, with 22.0% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities